 - Published on Monday, December 15, 2014 16:18

-You have been selected to participate in the Distinguished Artist Program on January 31, 2015.
+You have been selected to participate in the Distinguished Scholars Program on February 21, 2015.

-The Distinguished Artist Program is an opportunity for you to show us your talent in the arts and earn additional scholarship money to attend Albion College.
+The Distinguished Scholars Program is an opportunity for you to demonstrate your academic interests and talents with the possibility of earning additional scholarship money to attend Albion College.
 With your participation, you will be eligible to receive additional scholarship assistance; more than $250,000 was awarded to participants last year.
 One participant will receive a full tuition scholarship to attend Albion College!

 You may choose to participate in one of these areas:

-You will be asked to perform or present your portfolio for 15 minutes and then a panel of faculty will discuss your presentation with you for another 15 minutes.
+You will be asked to present your work or lead a discussion for 15 minutes.
+Afterwards, a panel of faculty will discuss your presentation with you for another 15 minutes.

 While on campus, we will make arrangements for you to tour campus or interview with one of our programs of distinction.